TAKE A LOOK AT OUR BUILDING REGULATIONS GUIDE FOR AN INSIGHT INTO THE PROCESS

-A comprehensive set of plans and building regulations drawings are submitted to building control (local authority or private inspector).
-They will assess and check to make sure that all the necessary building regulations information is shown on the plans.
-They will also make sure that it fully complies with the Building Regulations.
+- A comprehensive set of plans and building regulations drawings are submitted to building control (local authority or private inspector).

-If amendments are required, the local authority or private inspector will inform the applicant (or agent) of any changes needed.
-Once resubmitted and approval has been received, work can begin on site.
+- If amendments are required, the local authority or private inspector will inform the applicant (or agent) of any changes needed.

 Do I need Building Regulations?